josswinn/Hacking-the-Academy/Notes.md

 * "Whereas hackers engage with technological determinations of their choice and in their own ways, programmers are told by their corporations which technologies to engage with, under the ultimate aim of generating profit for the corporation.
 There should be nothing surprising about this, as it is the basic bargain nearly all employees in all industries strike, but it also distinguishes the vast majority of programmers from hackers."
 (Jordan, 2008, 116)
 * Problem of technological determinism in universities.
 Educational software is uninspiring.
 Little 'learning' takes place in the 'Virtual Learning Environment'.
 * "Hacking assumes both that technology determines society and society determines technology.
 The conceptual difficulty hacking poses is the simultaneous separation and merging of technology and society, in a context where each is held to be able to determine the other.
 It is this complexity that hacking has at its heart and which defines hacking."
 (JOrdan, 2008, 134).

+# Hacking as a craft
+* Teacher-(grad)student apprenticeship.
+* Hackers as pedagogues.
+* Workmanship of risk/certainty?
+Risk as it is human interpretive skill, certainty as it both has to build and can be subject to various tests.
+* Software Engineering aims for workmanship of certainty but remains workmanship of risk in almost every instance.
+Software Craftsmanship is the workmanship of risk that is regulated.
+What place for diversity?
+* Compare software development with Potter, Blacksmith, Cobbler.
+In most cases, all are workmanship of risk to different degrees.
 *